hayakassem/hayakassem.github.io/_pages/about.md

 ## Biography

-Hello, I’m **Haya Kassem**, a multidisciplinary researcher and data scientist committed to harnessing emerging technologies for social good.
+I’m **Haya Kassem**, a multidisciplinary researcher and data scientist committed to harnessing emerging technologies for social good.
 My academic and professional journey centres on exploring the intersection of technology, society, and ethics, with a focus on data science, artificial intelligence (AI), and their broader societal impacts.

 With a **Distinction-awarded MSc in Big Data and Digital Futures** from the University of Warwick, I’ve developed advanced technical skills in Python, R, and SQL, alongside a critical understanding of the ethical and methodological challenges posed by generative AI and large-scale data ecosystems.
 My final portfolio was recognised as exemplary work, selected for use in promotional materials by Warwick.